 Some may wonder what is “good” about such a dark and bleak event.
 We have reason to celebrate “Good Friday” because Jesus willingly suffered and died by crucifixion as the ultimate sacrifice for our sins.
 We receive divine forgiveness, mercy and peace because Jesus willingly took our punishment.

 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.

 Good Friday led to Jesus’ resurrection and our salvation!
-I think the words of the songs speak for themselves what the cross has done for us.
+The words of the following songs speak for themselves about what the cross has done for us.

 Down the Via Dolorosa in Jerusalem that day, The soldiers tried to clear the narrow street.
 But the crowd pressed in to see a man condemned to die on Calvary.

 He was bleeding from a beating there were stripes upon His back And he wore a crown thorn upon his head, And he bore with every step the scorn of those who cried out for his death.

 Down the Via Dolorosa called the way of suffering Like a lamb came the Messiah Christ the King.
 But he chose to walk that road out of His love for you and me Down the Via Dolorosa all the way to Calvary.

 The Old Rugged Cross (1873)